Women's Equality Party: 2017

 Tabitha Morton from Netherton stood in the Liverpool City Region mayoral election.
 She came seventh, receiving 4,287 first round votes (1.5%).

 In the 2017 general election the party stood seven candidates.
-None were elected, and all lost their deposits.
+None was elected, and all lost their deposits.
 The best result among them was by Sophie Walker coming fourth in Shipley against the sitting Conservative MP Philip Davies, a men's rights and anti-political correctness campaigner.
 The party targeted Davies's seat because of his role in blocking legislation that would have implemented better support for domestic violence victims, and because of his public comments about women, people with disabilities and LGBT people.
 Academics Emily Harmer and Rosalynd Southern write that: "Targeting Davies was controversial due to fears over potential vote-splitting and the fact that the WEP failed to engage with local feminist groups".
 The full list of WEP candidates in the 2017 general election is below: